Large Urban, population 600,000

 Lack of access to project capital; split incentive when property ownership term is shorter than project payback

 Milwaukee closed its first PACE deal in September 2014 to retrofit the University Club of Milwaukee.
-Annual operating savings from the project are predicted to approach $60,000, roughly 30%.
+To Date the City has closed 8 projects worth $13 million, yielding annual savings over $1 million

 Property Assessed Clean Energy (PACE) Program

 In order to facilitate energy efficiency improvements of commercial and industrial buildings in its jurisdiction, the City of Milwaukee implemented a property assessed clean energy (PACE) program which allows building owners to repay loans for clean energy improvements over time through a special assessment on their property tax bill attached to the property, not the owner.
 If the owner sells the property before the end of the loan term, the new owner inherits the loan along with the energy improvements, which reduces the risk of financing to building owners.
 This financing option removes barriers of access to capital and split incentives when property ownership term is shorter than project payback by availing additional financing options to building owners.

 The PACE program is part of Milwaukee’s comprehensive Better Building Challenge program, which also offers financing for home energy efficiency projects.
 The city pursued PACE because it helps owners finance improvements that serve the general welfare of the community by increasing property values, stimulating local economic activity, and providing environmental benefit.

 In July 2013, the City of Milwaukee passed Resolution 121591 authorizing City Ordinance 304-26.5.
 This ordinance facilitates owner-arranged financing with a third-party lender for commercial property owners making renovations to improve the energy efficiency to their properties by levying annual installments as a special charge onto their property tax bill.